 The results from our mental risk assessment highlighted a high degree of stress during working hours.
 To mitigate this, we've introduced stress management seminars and counselling chat services (see Criterion 8).

-In 2023, we plan to conduct a comprehensive employee survey to pinpoint areas needing further attention.
+In 2023, we conducted a comprehensive employee survey to pinpoint areas needing further attention.

 Investor concerns